 ‘Preaching’ is the general title of our mission.
 We understand this very broadly, and sisters work in a broad field of differing apostolates.
 The golden thread which links all of these is the recognition of the goodness of God’s creation, and the essential dignity of humanity made in His image.

 From the mid C19th several congregations of Dominican sisters were founded in England, at Stone, Stroud, Leicester, Harrow and Portobello Rd.
 The Founder sisters of the various Congregations spread the Gospel by answering crying social needs, ministering to the poor, the sick and the uneducated.
-They contributed to the 'Second Spring', a movement among English Christians which brought many new converts into the Catholic Church, most famously Blessed John Henry Newman.
+They contributed to the 'Second Spring', a movement among English Christians which brought many new converts into the Catholic Church, most famously Saint John Henry Newman.
 The contribution of the sisters was to bring to the people the splendour of the liturgy and public devotion to the Mother of God.
 They also helped revitalise the faith by publishing books of spirituality and on the lives of the saints.

 The present Congregation was formed under the guidance and encouragement of Fr Bede Jarrett in 1929 by the amalgamation of five Congregations of Dominican Third Order Sisters under the title of the Dominican Sisters of the English Congregation of St Catherine of Siena.